lukelex/TemporizedSlider.js/README.md

 TemporizedSlider.previous();  // go to previous slide
 ```
 ###Using Callbacks
-Optionally, callbacks could be used on specific moments to trigger custom actions.
+Optionally, callbacks could be used to trigger custom actions, on specific moments.
 ```javascript
 TemporizedSlider.init({
   'data' : [{